kmsgli/pt-connect/README.md

 # run setup script
 ./setup.sh

-# script will require sudo to move the script into the correct folder for automatic run on resume
+# script will require sudo to move things into system folders